shirish93/shirish93.github.io/_ideas/2024-03-15-chhyang-modern.md

     Be a Cultural Custodian: Preserve a proud tradition by generating interest in chhyang brewing and passing down this cultural knowledge to future generations.

-    Foster Community Spirit: Create a space for shared experiences, cultural exploration, and connection, bringing people together through the shared love of chhyang.
+    Encourage Community Spirit: Create a space for shared experiences, cultural exploration, and connection, bringing people together through the shared love of chhyang.

     Celebrate Local Flavors: Display the unique taste and heritage of Nepal through homemade chhyang, empowering individuals to appreciate and support local ingredients and traditions.